mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 : Specifies the `TableArrangement`'s vertical height as a percentage of the [`Screen`'s `Height`](userinterface.html#Screen.Height).

+{:id="TableArrangement.Left" .number} *Left*
+: Specifies the position of the Left edge of the component relative to an AbsoluteArrangement.

 {:id="TableArrangement.Rows" .number .do} *Rows*
 : Determines the number of rows in the table.

+{:id="TableArrangement.Top" .number} *Top*
+: Specifies the position of the Top edge of the component relative to an AbsoluteArrangement.

 {:id="TableArrangement.Visible" .boolean} *Visible*
 : Specifies whether the `TableArrangement` should be visible on the screen.
 Value is `true`{:.logic.block}